alielfilali01/blog-md-diff/blog-v2.md

 No major variations occurred solely due to changes in the system prompt, indicating good reproducibility as long as the same judge model (*claude-3.5-sonnet*) is used.
 However, we anticipate potential variations with smaller or weaker models as judges, where employing the second system prompt (SP2) may enhance consistency.

-The robust, consistently top-ranking performance of *o1-2024-12-17* reinforces its reliability for Arabic applications.
+As a summary, the robust, consistently top-ranking performance of *o1-2024-12-17* reinforces its reliability for Arabic applications.
 While recent updates to the evaluation pipeline introduced minor ranking shifts, the overall framework remained stable, with top and bottom performers showing consistency.
 Many observed ranking adjustments likely reflect typical evaluation error margins due to minor score differences.
 Notably, the second-ranked model’s score significantly dropped from 78.74% (AraGen-12-24) to 57.38% (AraGen-03-25), clearly indicating that the updated AraGen dataset poses a more challenging benchmark aligned with current advancements in reasoning models.

 <details>
   <summary>More Detailed Scores</summary>